 Format: LPx2, with blank D-Side

-The Order of Things takes you on a strange journey, starting off with a long ambient song built around field recordings, light acoustic guitar and some weird drones in the background.
+The Order of Things takes you on a strange journey, starting off with a long ambient song built around field recordings, light acoustic guitar and weird drones in the background.
 I expected that most of the album would be similar to this, so I was really caught off guard when the next song became an upbeat, groovy post rock banger.
-Second side started of with more weird field recordings that went into an ambient piano ballad featuring ghostly female vocals.
-Developing beneath the surface are some weird gurgling sub-bass drones and screechy violin and cello sounds that add some interesting textures and helped take the song to different places.
-The final side starts with some interesting drones and field recordings that build into a fully orchestrated, beautiful string section that fades into some more dark drones with creepy tape manipulation, beat-less tribal percussion, and more screechy, reverbed violins in the background.
-Somehow this goes into a weird, slow full band part with horns, drums, bass, beautiful choir vocals, strings and more watery tape sounds.
+Second side started of with more strange field recordings that go into an ambient-folk piano ballad featuring ghostly female vocals.
+Developing beneath the surface are gurgling sub-bass drones and screechy violin and cello sounds that add some interesting textures and helped take the song to different places.
+The final side starts with some interesting drones and field recordings that build into a fully orchestrated, beautiful string section, eventually fading into some more dark drones with creepy tape manipulation, beat-less tribal percussion, and more screechy, reverbed violins in the background.
+Somehow this goes into a slow full band part with horns, drums, bass, beautiful choir vocals, strings and more watery tape sounds.
 Overall I think this is an amazing album on first listen that took many left turns, yet somehow maintained a cohesive mood throughout, to the point where it felt like one song.
 Very subtle music with a lot going on beneath the surface.
 I highly recommend if you’re a fan of experimental post rock, drone, or ambient music that doesn’t like to be easily categorized.